-Market risk comprises three types of risks: interest rate risk, currency risk and other price risk, such as equity price risk and commodity risk.
+Market risk comprises two types of risks in the Company's operation: interest rate risk and currency risk.

 Currency risk

 Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
 The Company's exposure to the risk of changes in foreign exchange rates relates primarily to its financial instruments (loans to related parties and its related borrowings).